-The use of equational reasoning in proof shows another very useful feature of the proof notation: using a normal let-in expression together with the distfix transitivity operator ${-}\equiv\langle{-}\rangle{-}$ we can do what is often done in paper-proofs: introduce new names in the middle of the reasoning chain.
+The use of equational reasoning in proof shows another very useful feature of the proof notation: using a normal let-in expression together with the distfix transitivity operator $= \subseteq \langle - \rangle-$ we can do what is often done in paper-proofs: introduce new names in the middle of the reasoning chain.
 The new names (here A, Y, B etc.) are in scope in the rest of the proof.
-Another interesting feature is that this proof is that many of the steps can be justified simply by refl : $x \equiv x$.
+Another interesting feature of this proof is that many of the steps can be justified simply by refl: x = x.
 Indeed, Agda automatically expands definitions during type-checking, and thus automatically expands the definitions of operators on block matrices.
 In fact, because refl is "the unit of transitivity", Agda would be just as happy with only: